Meet our team

 Holly joined BTRC in June 2015, after previously working at a number of showing yards in Lancashire.
 She has completed her BHS Stage 1 and NVQ Level 3 in Horse Care and Management.

-Holly worked as a Stable Staff member for 3 years and after recently returning from maternity leave, became our Equine Coordinator, responsible for finding the horses their new forever homes and looking after all horses out on loan.
+Holly worked as a Stable Staff member for 3 years and after returning from maternity leave, became our Equine Coordinator, responsible for finding the horses their new forever homes and looking after all horses out on loan.

 Gordon Sidlow BVMS MRCVS – BTRC Consultant Vet